 Or just add the skins into your dish (that’s what I’d do!).

-How to substitute: replace canned diced tomatoes in your recipe with an equal amount of fresh diced tomatoes, adjusting seasonings as needed to achieve your desired flavor.
+How to substitute: replace canned diced tomatoes in your recipe with 2 cups of fresh tomatoes

 If you have some tomato juice handy you can use this to replace diced tomatoes in your recipe.

 It won’t add any texture to your dish, but it will add the tomato taste you’re after and liquid.

 The taste can be quite concentrated, and there’s sometimes added salt or other ingredients (check the labels) so I would add less than the recipe calls for at first.

 Mix it in and then adjust to taste.